 The Company is exposed to foreign currency fluctuations as the Company's fully owned subsidiary operates in MXN pesos.
-The translation effects of changes in exchange rates in the Consolidated Statement of Financial Position were net translation gain of \$Nil and net translation loss of \$5,296 on February 28, 2015 and February 28, 2014 respectively and are recorded within Accumulated Other Comprehensive Income in Shareholders' Equity.
+The translation effects of changes in exchange rates in the Consolidated Statement of Financial Position were net translation gain of \$Nil and net translation loss of \$Nil on February 29, 2016 and February 28, 2015 respectively and are recorded within Accumulated Other Comprehensive Income in Shareholders' Equity.
+The Company's Mexican subsidiary was inactive in the current year.